Castex Technologies Ltd Directors Report.

 The Committees of the Board focus on certain specific areas and make informed decisions in line with the delegated authority.

 The Board has laid down the Code of Conduct for Non-Executive Directors and Senior Management Personnel of the Company and the same are posted on the Companys website.
 All Board Members and Senior Management personnel have affirmed compliance with the Code of Conduct.
 The Managing Director has also confirmed and certified the same.
-The certification is enclosed at the end of the Report on Corporate Governance (Annexure-VII).
+The certification is enclosed at the end of the Report on Corporate Governance.

 DIRECTORS RESPONSIBILTY STATEMENT